gianfilippo/dorothea/index.md

 >Garcia-Alonso, L., Ibrahim, MM., Turei, D., Saez-Rodriguez, J. (2018).
 [Benchmark and integration of resources for the estimation of human transcription factor activities.](https://www.biorxiv.org/content/early/2018/06/03/337915) BioRxiv.

 #### COMBAT vs nonCOMBAT
-Before infering regulons from GTEx data we corrected for batch effects using COMBAT.
+Before inferring regulons from GTEx data we corrected for batch effects using COMBAT.
 If you are interested in regulons inferred from non-batch corrected GTEx data, we provide the data [here](https://github.com/saezlab/dorothea/tree/master/data/TFregulons/advanced_single_evidences/Robjects_VIPERformat/inferred_ARACNe/normal_GTEx_non_batch_corrected/tissue_specific).

 #### GTEx vs TCGA
 The default regulons contain among the other resources regulons derived from GTEx data using ARACNe.
-For users more interested in cancer specific applications we also provide DoRothEA with regulons infered from TCGA.
+For users more interested in cancer specific applications we also provide DoRothEA with regulons inferred from TCGA.
 Please find the consensus regulon [here](https://github.com/saezlab/dorothea/tree/master/data/TFregulons/consensus/Robjects_VIPERformat/pancancer).

 ```
 @article{garcia2018benchmark,